Islamization of Albania: Northern Albania

 During the Great Austro-Turkish War, Albanian Catholic leaders Pjetër Bogdani and Toma Raspasani rallied Kosovo Albanian Catholics and Muslims to the pro-Austrian cause.
 After the war, when Kosovo did not end up part of the Habsburg empire, harsh reprisals followed.
 Large numbers of Catholic Albanians fled north where many "died, some of hunger, others of disease" around Budapest.
 After the flight of Serbs, the Pasha of Ipek (Albanian Peja, Serbian Pec) forced Catholic Albanians in the North to move to the now depopulated plains of Southern Serbia, and forced them to convert to Islam there.

 Conversion among Catholics in communities of Northern Albania involved males outwardly embracing Islam, often to avoid payment of taxes and other social pressures which in the Ottoman system targeted men while females of the household remained Christian.
 Christian wives were sought by converted Muslim men to retain a degree of Catholicism in the household.
-In 1703 pope Clement XI, himself of Albanian heritage, ordered a synod of local Catholic bishops that discussed stemming conversions to Islam which also agreed to deny communion to crypto-Catholics in Albania who outwardly professed Islam.
-Some Albanians maintained a Crypto-Christian culture, known as "Laramans", those who tried to revert to Christianity, encouraged by Pope Clement XI, faced death penalty according to Ottoman law.
+In 1703, pope Clement XI, himself of Albanian heritage, ordered a synod of local Catholic bishops that discussed stemming conversions to Islam which also agreed to deny communion to crypto-Catholics in Albania who outwardly professed Islam.
+Some Albanians maintained a Crypto-Christian culture, known as "Laramans".
 In Northern Albania, conflict with Slavs emerged as an additional factor toward conversion to Islam.
 Sharing the faith of Ottoman authorities allowed northern Albanians to become allies and equals in the imperial system and gain security against neighbouring Orthodox Slavs.

 In some areas adjacent to the east of Northern Albania, Islam became the majority faith faster: for example, official Ottoman statistics of Nahiya of Tetova across the border with Macedonia (which had a mixed Albanian, Slavic Macedonian, and Turkish population) show Muslim families outnumbering Christian families for the first time in 1545, where there are 2 more Muslim families than Christian families, and 38 of the Muslim families had recently converted from Christianity, while in Opoja in Kosovo near Prizren, Muslims are shown to have the majority in 1591.